Hansaraj09/ConnectHub/README.md

 3. Start the frontend application by running:
 `npm start`

-Once both the server and frontend are running, you can access the application in your web browser [localhost/3001](http://localhost:3000).
+Once both the server and front end are running, you can access the application in your web browser [localhost/3001](http://localhost:3000).

 ## ScreenShot